 talk wordy to me

 Working in collaboration with theatre producer Lydia Scott (The Old Vic Theatre, Mark Rubenstein), I am currently co-curating and hosting a series of conversations at the Albatross Cafe in Bristol.
-They aim to reclaim and celebrate the power in all the things that we are told we shouldn’t feel.
+They aim to reclaim and celebrate the power in all the things that we are told we shouldn’t think or feel.
 An opportunity to discuss, explore and interrogate the damage done when society’s voice is the one that we start hearing in our head.
 And we’re doing it all with a drink in our hands!

 Series 1: How to be a Failure, How to be Lonely, How to be Angry and How to be Selfish

 Jan 2019 – Apr 2019

 Series 2: How to be Weird, How to be Lost, How to be Lazy and How to be Sad